 - Sharp edges on a variety of surfaces.

-No matter what caused your accident or injuries, if they were caused by the negligent actions of someone else, or were the result of a poor procedure carried out by the station operator, you could be entitled to claim compensation.
+No matter what caused your accident or injuries, if they were caused by someone else’s negligent actions, or were the result of a poor procedure carried out by the station operator, you could be entitled to claim compensation.

-No matter where you are walking, slips, trips, and falls are one of the most common types of accidents leading to injuries in the UK, including on station platforms and concourses.
-A slip, trip, or fall accident in a train station can have many different causes.
+No matter where you are walking, slips, trips, and falls are among the most common types of accidents leading to injuries in the UK, including on station platforms and concourses.
+A slip, trip, or fall accident in a train station can have many various causes.
 Some of the most common causes include:

 - Spills which have not been cleaned up.

 - Platforms which are wet or slippery.
-This could be caused by the weather.
+The weather could cause this.